paquettg/leaguewrap/README.md

 $summoner->selectVersion('v1.2')
 ```

-Selecting a valid version to be used by the summoner api.
+Selecting a valid version to be used by the summoner API.
 These version can be found in the object class file and we have a goal of only support at most 2 minor version of any major versions.
-Therefor you should not expect to be able to use 'v1.1' if 'v1.2' has been released for over a month.
+Therefore you should not expect to be able to use v1.1 if v1.2 has been released for over a month.

 ```php
 $bakasan = $summoner->info('bakasan');
 ```

-Doing a summoner info request by the summoner name 'bakasan' will return a Response\Summoner Dto object that contains the information for this summoner.
+Doing a summoner info request by the summoner name 'bakasan' will return a `LeagueWrap\Response\Summoner` DTO that contains the information for this summoner.

 ```php
 $info = $summoner->info(76204);
 ```

-The above will do a info request by the summoner id 76204 and works the same as the above method.
+The above will do an info request by the summoner id 76204 and works the same as the above method.

 ```php
 $summoner->getRequestCount()
 ```

-If you wish to know how many requests you have done so far with a single api object you can always request the request count.
-It will simply return the number of requests to the api it has performed so far.
+If you wish to know how many requests you have done so far with a single API object you can always request the request count.
+It will simply return the number of requests to the API it has performed so far.